Aake (film)

 Aake is a 2017 Indian Kannada language neo noir horror film directed by K. M. Chaitanya.
 It features Chiranjeevi Sarja and Sharmiela Mandre in the lead.
-Achyuth Kumar and Prakash Belawadi play the supporting roles.Screenplay was written by Sunanda and Carl Austin.The movie is an official remake of the 2015 Tamil movie Maya.
+Achyuth Kumar and Prakash Belawadi play the supporting roles.
+The screenplay was written by Sunanda and Carl Austin.
+The movie is an official remake of the 2015 Tamil movie Maya.

 Plot

 The film runs on two seemingly separate plots simultaneously.
 In one, a single mother in Bengaluru is trying to make a living out of her floundering acting career.
 In the second, an artist is in London assigned to draw illustrations for a book about a ghost that haunts a locked out mental asylum.

 It is only towards the end that the two plots merge and the audience gets to understand the suspense and the missing blocks.